Optimal Control of Underdamped Systems: An Analytic Approach

 In Eqs.~\eqref{model:sde}, $\bm{\mathscr{w}}^{(1)}_{t}$ and $\bm{\mathscr{w}}^{(2)}_{t}$ denote two $d$-dimensional independent Wiener processes.
 The Stokes time $\tau$ is a constant parameter specifying the characteristic time scale of dissipation.

-In~\eqref{model:sde1}, a non-dimensional constant $g$ couples the mechanical force $\bm{\partial}U$ and the fluctuating environment modeled by the Wiener process $\bm{\mathscr{w}}^{(1)}_{t}$ to the nano-system position dynamics.
+In~\eqref{model:sde1}, a non-dimensional constant $g$ couples the mechanical force $\bm{\partial}U$ and the fluctuating environment modeled by the Wiener process $\bm{\mathscr{w}}^{(1)}_{t}$ to the nanosystem position dynamics.
 For any $g\geq 0$, Eq. \eqref{model:sde} guarantees convergence towards a Maxwell-Boltzmann equilibrium whenever the potential $U$ is time independent, confining and sufficiently regular.
 Setting $g$ to zero recovers the standard Langevin-Klein-Kramers model~\cite{PavG2014}.

-We emphasize that the dynamics described by~\eqref{model:sde} are consistent with the general analysis \cite{CaLe1983} of the conditions guaranteeing the self-consistence of the harmonic environment hypothesis.
-In fact,~\eqref{model:sde} can be obtained from a microscopic Hamiltonian dynamics, in which the system interacts with a bipartite harmonic environment \cite{MaAnRa2020}, both via the commonly assumed position-coupling \cite{ZwaR1973} and via a linear momentum coupling \cite{CuFuToVa2001,AnPo2007}.
+We emphasize that the dynamics described by~\eqref{model:sde} are consistent with the general analysis \cite{CaLe1983} of the conditions guaranteeing the self-consistency of the harmonic environment hypothesis.
+In fact,~\eqref{model:sde} can be obtained from a microscopic Hamiltonian dynamics, in which the system interacts with a {\textquotedblleft}bipartite harmonic{\textquotedblright} environment \cite{MaAnRa2020}.
+By bipartite harmonic environment, we mean an environment modeled by two kinds of oscillators: one type interacts with the system via the commonly assumed position-coupling \cite{ZwaR1973}, and the other via a linear momentum coupling \cite{CuFuToVa2001,AnPo2007}.
 Linear momentum coupling models \emph{momentum dissipation} observed e.g. in a single Josephson junction interacting with the blackbody electromagnetic field.

 As for the force in~\eqref{model:sde}, we only assume that it is the negative gradient of a confining and sufficiently regular mechanical potential, i.e. a potential depending only on the system position.
 We suppose that potentials of this type give rise to an open set of controls.
 Within this set, the controls ensure that at every instant of time $t$ in a given time horizon $[\ti,\tf]$ the probability density of the system